IncredibleProgress/Sweetheart/README.md

   </p>
 </div>

 Sweetheart is a thin-layer for going efficient and doesn't reinvent the wheel.
 It intends to transform you stepwise in a good driver and maybe in a pilot!
-Due to provided high quality components, a hardened configuration and the provided documentation you will **learn to make great apps with Python and TypeScript|JSX** including up-to-date best practices and patterns.
+Due to provided high quality components, a hardened configuration and the provided documentation you will **learn to make great apps with Python and TypeScript/JSX** including up-to-date best practices and patterns.
 With Sweetheart, you will learn real coding-life like any other developer, but **skipping tedious considerations and being focused on business concerns**.
 That means you don't need any kind of experience to use good things in the right way.
 And keep quite, under the hood Sweetheart is made for low resources consumption, high security level, and best performances :

   - it ensures code reliability and maintainability
   - it ensures an enterprise-grade security level